sanwen211314/ICCCT-2019/README.md

 https://rslab.ut.ac.ir/data

 # How to run the code?
 Download all the above files in zip.
 Extract it.
-And run the "demo_CGkmeans.m" file in MATLAB.
+And run the "demo_spearman.m" file in MATLAB.

 # Authors:
 - Dharambhai Shah, Nirma University ---> shahdharam7@gmail.com (For any clarification)